maccelarimatt/Benchmarking-Post-Quauntum-Cryptography/docs/security/README.md

 Falcon analyses follow core‑SVP.
 Choose a BKZ blocksize b and use sieve models to map to runtime exponents: classical ≈ 0.292·b; quantum ≈ 0.262·b (per Falcon docs).
 Using these, public reports place Falcon‑512 around 110–140 classical bits (often quoted ≈128) and Falcon‑1024 around 200–225 classical bits; quantum figures scale by 0.262/0.292.

 ### Implementation in pqcbench
 We report NIST category floors at top level and attach NTRU parameters (n,q) plus curated mid/range estimates to extras.
-If an APS estimator is available and `--sec-adv` is used, its outputs (β and bits) override floors.
+The Falcon path now also publishes a heuristic BKZ curve for primal and dual NTRU attacks: for β ∈ [100,≈560] we chart classical/quantum exponents (0.292·β / 0.262·β) alongside raw and calibrated success margins (log₂ gap between BKZ output length and the target short-vector norm, σ≈1.17·√(2n)).
+Calibration anchors the curve to published blocksize estimates (β≈360/400 for Falcon‑512, β≈520/560 for Falcon‑1024), so the calibrated margin crosses zero near those points.
+These curves surface under `extras.falcon.bkz_model` and in CLI exports to document the model gap until a full estimator is integrated.
+APS outputs, when available via `--sec-adv`, still override the floors.
 See `libs/core/src/pqcbench/security_estimator.py` (`_estimate_falcon_from_name`).

 ## HQC (code‑based KEM)